remnrem/luna-doc/docs/ref/spatial.md

 [`CHEP`](masks.md#chep) commands as "bad".
 As well as interpolating whole channels, this command can interpolate different patterns of missing channels on an epoch-by-epoch basis.
-That is, as sleep recordings can be long, one does not necessarily want to refject an entire channel if it has hours of clean data.
+That is, as sleep recordings can be long, one does not necessarily want to reject an entire channel if it has hours of clean data.

 This command requires channel locations; Luna contains default locations